-As of December 31, 2018, the Global Executive Committee comprised seven executives compared to the former Group Executive Committee with twelve members as of December 31, 2017.
+As of December 31, 2019, the Global Executive Committee comprised ten executives compared to seven members as of December 31, 2018.

 The Global Executive Committee under the control of the Group CEO, conducts the operational management of the Company pursuant to the Company's board regulations.
 The Group CEO reports to the Board of Directors on a regular basis.